xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/single-page-apps/digest.md

 export default config;
 ```

-The fallback page is an HTML file created from your app template that loads your app and navigates to the correct route.
-The specific filename depends on your host (e.g., Surge uses `200.html`).
+The fallback page is an HTML file that loads your app and navigates to the correct route.
+The specific filename depends on your host (e.g., `200.html` for Surge).

-### Prerendering Individual Pages
+## Prerendering specific pages

-Re-enable SSR and add prerender for specific pages:
+Re-enable SSR and add `prerender` for pages you want prerendered:

 ```js
 /// file: src/routes/my-prerendered-page/+page.js